IlkkaTakala/Eril-Engine/docs/demodesign.md

 ## objective

-- collect 5 candy canes and feed them to ghost to win
+- collect 5 candy canes and throw them at ghost to win

 ## assets